Middle Swan - Herne Hill

 Health outcomes in Middle Swan - Herne Hill are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Mental health issues and arthritis are the most common medical conditions, affecting 8.4 and 7.5% of residents respectively.
-68.0% of residents report being completely clear of medical ailments, compared to 72.6% across Greater Perth.
-The area has a higher proportion of seniors aged 65 and over at 20.8%, with 1,358 people falling into this age group, compared to Greater Perth's 12.6%.
-Health outcomes among seniors in Middle Swan - Herne Hill are above average, performing better than the general population in health metrics.
+Mental health issues affect 8.4% of residents, while arthritis impacts 7.5%.
+Conversely, 68.0% report no medical ailments, compared to 72.6% in Greater Perth.
+The area has a higher proportion of seniors aged 65 and over at 20.8%, or 1,358 people, compared to Greater Perth's 12.6%.
+Despite this, health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health